calebsander/kenken-maker/README.md

 - Arithmetic restriction: look at each cage and find all possible ways to fill in the boxes with numbers `1` to `n`.
 	Throw out all combinations that would lead to the same number being in any row or column.
-	For each box, restrict its possible values to the values it could take on in any valid combination of box values.
+	For each box, restrict its possible values to the values it could take on in any valid combination.
+	In addition, if every possible combination causes some row to have a box with some number `C`, `C` is excluded from the rest of that row.

 	For example, in a 6x6 puzzle, a cage with 3 boxes and `6*` as its target has the following possible combinations of values:
 	````